 Founder & Instructor

 Julia has been privately teaching voice lessons since 2011.
 She has also taught at New York University as an Adjunct Professor of Voice.
-Currently, she teaches at Molloy College with the well-known CAP21 program in NYC, as a private voice instructor for the BFA Program, and is a faculty member of the UArts Pre-College Program.
-This past Spring, she was also a judge for the Classical Singer Music Vocal Competition.
+She has been a private voice instructor at Molloy University with the well-known CAP21 program in NYC, and is a faculty member of the University of the Arts Pre-College Program.Outside of her work in higher education and her private voice studio, Julia is a judge for the Classical Singer Music Vocal Competition.

 Alongside her busy teaching schedule, Julia dedicates time to further her own career as a actress and music director - allowing her to provide currently and timely advice to students on the business of singing in addition to technique.
 Favorite roles include: Helena in A Midsummer Night's Dream, Sarah Brown in Guys and Dolls, Diana in Lend Me A Tenor, Little Edie in Grey Gardens, and herself in many cabarets.
 She has served as music director for productions at both Walnut Street Theatre in Philadelphia, PA and The Candlelight Theatre in Wilmington, DE.

 She credits her career to an early love of music influenced by her upbringing (her father as a choral director and teacher, and her mother as a dancer, actor, and teacher).